 People are often afraid to look at their childhood wounds because of what they might find.
 It may open a whole can of worms, and they think their life could fall apart if they begin to look.
 This is the fear, if I go deeper, I will find ugly things that I have wiped from my memory.

 These are realistic fears, it will stir up your emotions if you start digging up the past.
 I’m not a fan of looking for things to dig up.
 I’m more interested in how you are today and where you want to be in the future.
-But, unfortunately, if you want to heal, you will have to look back at the painful parts that are keeping you stuck, so you can go forward.
+But, unfortunately, if you want to heal, you will have to look back at the painful parts that are keeping you stuck.

 In coaching, we deal with issues as they arise.
 For instance, if something from your past is blocking you from going forward today, we examine it.